Product Information Exchange Standard (PIES™)

-The Product Information Exchange Standard (PIES) is the aftermarket industry data standard for the management and communication of product information.
+The Product Information Exchange Standard (PIESTM) is the aftermarket industry data standard for the management and communication of product information.

-The PIES data standard is used by light, medium, and heavy duty, as well as powersport, off-highway and equipment companies to communicate their product information.
+The PIESTM data standard is used by light, medium, and heavy duty, as well as powersport, off-highway and equipment companies to communicate their product information.

-By using the PIES data standard, as well as best practices
+By using the PIESTM data standard, as well as best practices

 It allows for companies to be more efficient in communicating product information for their products by utilizing a standardized communication method that is machine-readable (XML) by all trading partners.
-Product information a user can send through a PIES file for their products include, but is not limited to, features and benefits, marketing descriptions, pricing, warranty, product attributes/specifications, hazardous materials, kit, interchanges, and digital assets.
-By using the PIES standard, it:
+Product information a user can send through a PIESTM xml file for their products include, but is not limited to, features and benefits, marketing descriptions, pricing, warranty, product attributes/specifications, hazardous materials, kit, interchanges, and digital assets.
+By using the PIESTM standard, it: